 York Minster respects your privacy and is committed to protecting your personal data.
-This privacy notice will inform you as to how we look after your personal data when you visit our website (regardless of where you visit it from) and tell you about your privacy rights and how the law protects you.
+This privacy notice will inform you as to how we look after your personal data, including when you visit our website (regardless of where you visit it from), and tell you about your privacy rights and how the law protects you.

 You can download a pdf version of the policy here.
 Please also use the Glossary to understand the meaning of some of the terms used in this privacy notice.

 Important information and who we are

 This privacy notice aims to give you information on how York Minster collects and processes your personal data, including through your use of our website (including its microsites, such as tickets.yorkminster.org/webstore/shop/ and shop.yorkminster.org), and any data you may provide through our website when you purchase a product or service or offer to take part in an activity.

 Our website is not intended for children and we do not knowingly collect data relating to children via it except where required by law for the purpose of NHS Test and Trace.

 It is important that you read this privacy notice together with any other privacy notice we may provide on specific occasions when we are collecting or processing personal data about you, so that you are fully aware of how and why we are using your data.
 This privacy notice supplements the other notices and is not intended to override them.
 For example, if you are applying for a job, our candidate privacy notice applies to the data you give us.